tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** Got top 4 in seven out of the eight majors they attended and then proceeded to win half of them.

-**What can we expect?** With their 1st place DPC finish at the end of the season they're arguably the favorites coming into TI8.
+**What can we expect?** With their 1<sup>st</sup> place DPC ranking finish, they're arguably the favorites coming into TI8.
 They won so many points you could theoretically buy one of their players and automatically get a spot at TI.
 Oh wait.

-**How to sound smart talking about VP** "LAKAD MATATAAAAAAAG."
+**How to sound smart talking about VP** "They're going to LAKAD MATATAAAG in three... two... one..."

-**What would success look like?** Even after swapping a player out halfway through the season, VP has only grown stronger with each passing tournament.
-Anything short of a grand finals appearance would undoubtedly be a disappointment to the team, their fans, and battle point predictions.
+**What would success look like?** Anything short of a grand finals appearance would undoubtedly be a disappointment to the team, their fans, and bracket predictions.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/liquidbanner.png" alt="Banner"></p>